cypress-io/cypress/docs/source/guides/integrating-cypress/environment-variables.md

 Don't feel obligated to pick just one method.
 It is common to use one strategy for local development but another when running in [CI](https://on.cypress.io/continuous-integration).

-When your tests are running, you can use the [`Cypress.env()`](https://on.cypress.io/api/env) function to access the values of your environment variables.
+When your tests are running, you can use the {% url `Cypress.env` env %} function to access the values of your environment variables.

 ## Option #1: `cypress.json`